bloodstiller/bloodstiller.com/content/Articles/26062025-Nixos-Running-Unstable-On-Stable.md

 -   **Inputs**: The dependencies your flake needs (like different versions of nixpkgs).
 -   **@inputs notation**: A way to capture all inputs into a single variable for easier passing around.
 -   **specialArgs**: A mechanism to pass additional arguments to your NixOS configuration.
--   **legacyPackages**: The traditional way to access packages in nixpkgs (as opposed to the neyour flake-based approach).
+-   **legacyPackages**: A flake output that gives you access to the full `nixpkgs` package set, just like before flakes existed.
+It's used when you need things like `python3Package` or helper functions that don’t fit into the newer, flatter `packages.${system}` format.
--   **${pkgs.system}**: Dynamically gets your system architecture (like "x86_64-linux" or "aarch64-darwin").
+-   **${pkgs.system}**: Returns the system architecture (like `"x86_64-linux"` or `"aarch64-darwin"`) that `pkgs` was instantiated with.
+Unlike `builtins.currentSystem`, it doesn’t detect the system at runtime, it just reflects the value passed when setting up the flake.

 ## Why I Needed an Unstable Package on Stable NixOS: {#why-i-needed-an-unstable-package-on-stable-nixos}

 Recently I switched from using the unstable channel of NixOS, as you guessed, I started having instability issues.
-I yount back to `nixos-25.05` (stable) for a smoother experience, but immediately noticed some regressions in apps I rely on, like the Nextcloud desktop client.
+I switched, back to `nixos-25.05` (stable) for a smoother experience, but immediately noticed some regressions in apps I rely on, like the Nextcloud desktop client.

 Stable NixOS is great for reliability, but sometimes you need just one or two packages from the bleeding edge.
-I didn't want to switch my entire system back to unstable, I just wanted one neyour package.
+I didn't want to switch my entire system back to unstable, I just wanted one newer package.

 So I asked on the NixOS Discord, and someone kindly explained exactly what to do.